zzonyo/trust-docs-test/source/index.html.md

 1077  |  In settlement or delivery.
 Unable to get assets.  | 1078  |  In settlement or delivery.
 Unable to get assets.  | 1079  |  In settlement or delivery.
 Unable to get positions.  | 1080  |  In settlement or delivery.
-Unable to get positions.  | 1081  |  The number of unfilled trigger order exceeds the limit.  | 1082  |  Trigger type parameter error.  |
+Unable to get positions of some contracts.  | 1081  |  The number of unfilled trigger order exceeds the limit.  | 1082  |  Trigger type parameter error.  |
 1083  |  Your position is in the process of forced liquidation.
 Unable to place order temporarily.  |